vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 }
 ```

-The `ShapeOptions` stores the shape type, size, and symbol.
+`ShapeOptions` stores the shape type, size, and symbol.
 We also define
 a function `are_valid()` on the ShapeOptions type that checks if the
 configuration provided is valid.
 Note that we apply a default value
 of `*` to the symbol.
 So if it is left uninitialised, it will default
 to `*`.
 V initialises every field in a struct with a zero-based value if
 no further information is provided.
 In case of enums, the default value
-is the first value specified in the enum because it has the internal index
+is the first value specified in the enum.
-of **0**.

 Next, we define a map that makes it easy to convert strings to the
 `GeometricShapeKind` enum.
 We also store the string keys to be used